This website uses cookies to help you make the most of your visit.

 Pharmacy context

-This is a distance-selling pharmacy (www.medexpress.co.uk) linked to an online prescribing service.
-The pharmacy only dispenses private prescriptions, generated by a team of pharmacist independent prescribers.
-Medicines are delivered via courier to people living in the UK and EU.
-The types of medicines mainly dispensed are for conditions such as erectile dysfunction, weight management, hair loss, migraine and asthma.
-The pharmacy is closed to the public and situated in a serviced warehouse.
+This is a distance‐selling pharmacy (www.medexpress.co.uk).
+The pharmacy only dispenses private prescriptions generated by a CQC-registered prescribing service.
+Medicines are delivered via courier to people living in the UK.
+The pharmacy also delivers to people in the EU via Ireland.
+The types of medicines mainly dispensed are for conditions such as erectile dysfunction, weight management, hair loss, and asthma.

 Inspection summary findings